hsemple/qgis_tutorials/source/thematic_mapping.rst

 4. The Print Composer tool contains four main parts: (1) a menu at the top of the screen, (2) a toolbar to the left, (3) the main map area, which has blank canvas where you would be composing the map, and (4) a panel with three tabs to the right, Composition, Item Properties, and Guides.

-5. To add a map to composer, click on Add Item on the main menu, then click "Add Map".b Now draw a rectangle container on the canvas to hold the map.
+5. To add a map to composer, click on Add Item on the main menu, then click "Add Map".
+Now draw a rectangle container on the canvas to hold the map.
 When you end the rectangle, the map will appear.
 Note: If you do not like the rectangle size, you can always resize it afterwards.

 .. image:: img/composing_map3.png